Our Complaints Procedure

 The majority of concerns from parents, carers and others are handled under the following general procedures.

 The procedure is divided into three stages:

 - The informal stage aims to resolve the concern through informal contact at the appropriate level in school.

 - Stage one is the first formal stage at which written complaints are considered by the head teacher or the designated governor, who has special responsibility for dealing with complaints.

 - Stage two is the next stage once stage one has been worked through.
 It involves a complaints appeal panel of governors.

-How each of these stages operates is explained in our policy. (link policy here)
+How each of these stages operates is explained in our policy.
+(Policy Below)